 If your boiler is showing signs of needing repair, such as taking a long time to heat your home, making loud noises or requiring constant radiator bleeding, it may be time to replace your system.

 Investing in TRVS, or smart TRVs, allow you to control your home's heating room-by-room.
 By doing this, you can save up to £150 a year*.

 Smart thermostats will also allow you to save money by scheduling when you need heat on and off, to prevent unnecessary waste.
 Smart learning thermostats can memorise your daily patterns and adapt to when you need your heating higher or lower throughout the day.

-As a matter of safety, install CO detectors to ensure that you do not inhale any carbon monoxide that could leak from your system.
-Having an annual service of your boiler can ensure that no hazardous gases are leaking however a fairly inexpensive detector can put your mind at ease throughout the year.
+As a matter of safety, install carbon monoxide (CO) detectors to ensure that you do not inhale any carbon monoxide that could leak from your system.
+Having an annual boiler service can ensure that no hazardous gases are leaking, however a fairly inexpensive detector can put your mind at ease throughout the year.

-Lastly, perhaps consider more modern methods of heating including solar panels or even underfloor heating.
-Each has their benefits and can save money and help to decrease your carbon footprint.
+Lastly, perhaps consider more modern methods of heating, including solar panels or underfloor heating.
+Each have their benefits, can save money and help to decrease your carbon footprint.
 Read about our renewable solutions here.

 When thinking long term, make sure you have a plan.
 By investing in a service or cover plan for your boiler, you can save yourself the cost of an unexpected breakdown or emergency repair.
-At as low as just £6.66 per month, these can potentially save you from paying for a whole new heating system.
+Read about our boiler cover and service plans here.

 So, if you're about to purchase your new home, this blog will help you what to consider about the central heating system.